 Commissioning.
 Commissioning tests of an Interconnection Requester's installed equipment shall be performed pursuant to applicable codes and standards as identified by the parties in the Interconnection Agreement.
 The Interconnecting Utility shall be given 10 business days' written notice, or as otherwise mutually agreed by the Parties, of the tests and may have one or more of its representatives present to witness the commissioning tests.

+Notification Prior to Exceeding Cost Estimate.
+For any study, Interconnection Facilities or System Upgrades for which these Rules require the Interconnection Requester to bear costs, the Interconnecting Utility shall, prior to exceeding a previously-provided cost estimate, promptly notify the Interconnection Requester if such costs are likely to exceed the previously-provided estimate and shall provide the Requester with a revised total estimated cost for the study.
+The Interconnecting Utility shall proceed with completing the study, Interconnection Facilities or System Upgrades unless and until requested to cease processing the Application by the Interconnection Requester, in which case the Requester shall be responsible for all such costs incurred to date and the Application shall be deemed withdrawn.

+Pursuant to 5.508, 5.509, and 5.5010, for those portions, if any, of the study fees for the Feasibility, System Impact, and Facilities Studies which the Interconnecting Utility bills to the Interconnection Requester and for which the Interconnecting Utility could also recover in its rates, the Interconnecting Utility shall book this income separately.

+Disconnection

 The following requirements shall govern disconnection from the electrical system of a Generation Resource that was interconnected under these Procedures.
 These requirements apply to such Generation Resources only and do not supplant Board Rules 3.300 and 3.400 relating to utility disconnection in general.

 The Interconnection Requester retains the option to disconnect temporarily from the Interconnecting Utility's system at any time.
 Such temporary disconnection shall not be a termination of any Interconnection Agreement unless the Interconnection Requester exercises its termination rights under such agreement.